engnatalia/WambooHEVCME_v1.0/README.md

 For more information about the Harmony Valley project and its goals, visit the [Harmony Valley project page](https://linktr.ee/wamboo.harmonyvalley).

+## Publication

+You can find more details about the research for which this Matlab code was created and the findings in the publication:

+- Title: "Green Video Compression for Metaverse: Lessons Learned from VP9 and HEVC"
+- Conference: 2023 SMPTE Media Technology Summit
+-
 ## Getting Started

 To get started with the HEVC Motion Estimation code, follow these steps: